Edinburgh Festivals Guide: Five Festivals in 1 Day

 >> Read more: How to spend 4 days in Scotland

 Edinburgh Festival Fringe

 The Edinburgh Festival Fringe was started by eight performers who were uninvited to the Edinburgh International Festival- so they started their own festival on the fringes of Edinburgh!
 It’s now considered the biggest festival in Edinburgh during August, and takes over Edinburgh’s Old Town and beyond.
-Anyone (provided they can find a space) can perform.
+Anyone (provided they can find a space) can perform at the Fringe Festival.

 The amount of shows on offer can be overwhelming, so picking up a copy of the Fringe Programme and circling the shows that interest you is a good idea.

 I recommend checking out a stand-up comedy show.
-Some of the world’s best up and coming comedians perform here, and they make up a large percentage of the performers (one third!) at the Fringe.
+Some of the world’s best up-and-coming comedians put on performances, and they make up one third of the performers at the Fringe.

 Also make sure you take a stroll down the Royal Mile to see the many (free) street performers!

 I would allow 2-3 hours at the Festival Fringe, depending on how many shows you want to see.

 Why you should go to this festival: Just like the art festival, there are plenty of free events at the Fringe.
 Please note, tipping is expected at the end of these shows.